sitecrafting/greg/README.md

 * recurrence length (i.e. recurs **until**)
 * any exceptions to the recurrence rules (e.g. every Friday **except** 2020-11-13)

-The only assumption about your data is that.
+The only assumption about your data is that it's stored in post meta fields.
 Using a simple API, you tell Greg how to find this data.
 Later, at query time, you ask Greg for certain events (matching time-based/category criteria, and any other criteria you like) and it gives you back **all** recurrences of **all** matching events it finds.

 ### Conceptual example